jiansunpurdue/HLTAnalyzer_HLTInfo/README.md

 In src and interface directory, there are two versions of HLTInfo.h and HLTInfo.cc with the fix for with trigger objects and without trigger objects.

-HLTInfo.cc_listbranch_noobj and HLTInfo.cc_listbranch_obj (same for HLTInfo.h) are the two files with the fix.
+HLTInfo.cc_listbranch_noobj and HLTInfo.cc_listbranch_obj (same for HLTInfo.h) are the two versions with the fix.
 Other files are just backups.

 The code are developed in CMSSW_5_3_16 with the official HLTrigger/HLTAnalyzer package